 - Selling you an ETECSA ticket to access the internet in Wi-Fi hotspots

 - Buying a Viazul bus ticket for you, if any are available (note this is unlikely if you are asking within 4 days of travel, and for this specifically we recommend buying before you arrive in Cuba.
-PLUS Our guide to the Viazul bus network shows you how to buy tickets, even if the online allocation has been exhausted).
+Read our guide to the Viazul bus network .

 - Organizing a colectivo or taxi to your next destination